 Well guys, the earth has circled the sun yet another time and this little blog keeps chugging along.
+Design Improvised turns 8 this month!
 If that’s not an occasion for throwing pom-poms in the air, I don’t know what is!
 Each year when I do these anniversary posts I am increasingly in awe that I am still doing this. 🙂 A lot has changed in the online world since I started Design Improvised in January 2011 but for the most part I’ve been steady on my path of making and creating in the same way I always have.

 Each year brings new milestones and unexpected opportunities so I wanted to share those with you in my recap of 2018 and give a peek at my plans for 2019.
 I can’t thank you all enough for continuing to show up here at this little spot of the internet.
 If I have encouraged you to try even one project or have brightened your day with my ideas, then my job has been a huge success!